bedrockio/fixtures/README.md

 Mock objects for testing and development.

-As projects grow in complexity, having good fixture data becomes increasingly important, however manually managing that data also becomes difficult.
+As projects grow in complexity having good fixture data becomes increasingly important, however manually managing that data also becomes difficult.
 This module helps to alleviate these issues by providing a simple, consistent way to import fixtures.